-Romans 14:5-6: "One person considers one day more sacred than another; another considers every day alike.
-Each of them should be fully convinced in their own mind.
-Whoever regards one day as special does so to the Lord."
-Paul's principle of disputable matters means Christians should not divide over Halloween participation, judge those who participate differently, or treat their position as the only biblically faithful one.
+Romans 14:5-6: 'One person considers one day more sacred than another; another considers every day alike.
+Each of them should be fully convinced in their own mind.'
+Christians should not divide over Halloween or judge those who participate differently.
+Whatever your position: avoid occult content (fortune telling, seances), genuine glorification of death, and genuinely frightening content for young children.
+See our Is It a Sin? hub.

 Rate any movie, show, song, or channel for spiritual alignment.